 Disclaimer: If you have any current health issues, refer to your GP before fasting.

 Diluted, of course.
 I’ve long been an advocate for drinking apple cider vinegar (ACV) and taken daily, diluted with water has many benefits.
 Two brands I use are Willy’s ACV with the “Mother” (the sediment you see at the bottom of the bottle) and Bragg Organic ACV which you’ll find in Holland & Barrett.
 Make sure your Apple Cider vinegar of choice contains “the Mother” – this is a beneficial colony of not only good bacteria but strands of proteins and enzymes which your tummy will thank you for.
 These live probiotic microorganisms love to gobble up and destroy harmful bacteria in our gut, improving the balance of good bacteria.

 Note: It’s preferable to drink ACV through a straw to minimise contact with your teeth.
 Acidity can erode tooth enamel over time, so take steps to avoid this happening where possible.

-Dilute one to two tablespoons of ACV to a tumbler of water
+Dilute one to two tablespoons of ACV to a glass of water

 You’re sweet enough already.
 These nasty, unnatural sugar replacements disrupt gut diversity and essentially hinder microbe metabolism.
-Check the ingredients on your fizzy and soft drinks, most flavoured water and squashes are loaded with at least one type of artificial sweetener and in some cases, two or more.
-You’ll not find any squashes, cordials or flavoured water in my home!
+Check the ingredients on your fizzy and soft drinks, most flavoured water and squashes contain at least one type of artificial sweetener and in some cases, two or more.
+You’ll not find any squashes, carbonated soft drinks, cordials or flavoured water in my home.